LaneEcho/LaneEcho/README.md

-<h1 align="center"> I'm Lane! </h1>
+<h1 align="center"> What's Up?
+I'm Lane! </h1>

-<h3 align="center">I'm a frontend Software Engineer with experience in developing JavaScript applications using React/ Next.js </h3>
+<h3 align="center">I'm a frontend focused yet fullstack capable Software Engineer with experience in developing applications in JavaScript/ TypeScript using React/ Next.js </h3>
-<h4 align="center">I'm passionate about building products with an emphasis on the user experience </h4>
+<h4 align="center">I'm passionate about building products with an emphasis on solid UX/ UI principles </h4>
-<h4 align="center">I take pride in my ability to read documentation and learn new frameworks and libraries quickly </h4>
+<h4 align="center">I love continuous learning and take pride in my ability to read documentation and learn new frameworks and libraries quickly </h4>

 <br>